-The licensee provided information on the plant-specific licensing basis for the Seismic Category I SSCs for ANO-2 in Section 2.0 of the walkdown report.
+The licensee provided information on the plant-specific licensing basis for the Seismic Category I SSCs for JAF in Section 2.0 of the walkdown report.
 Consistent with the walkdown guidance, the NRC staff noted that the report includes a summary of the Safe Shutdown Earthquake (SSE) and a description of the codes, standards, and methods that were used in the design of the Seismic Category I SSCs for meeting the plant-specific seismic licensing basis requirements.
-The staff noted an apparent minor inaccuracy in the citing of the referenced standard for concrete design.
-The standard should be ACI-318-63, instead of ACI-308-63 as documented.
+The staff reviewed Section 2.0 of the walkdown report, focusing on the summary of the SSE and the design codes used in the design.

-Based on its review, the NRC staff concludes that the licensee has provided information on the plant-specific seismic licensing basis and a description of the protection and mitigation features considered in the licensing bases evaluation consistent with Section 8, Submittal Report, of the walkdown guidance.
+Based on the NRC staff's review, the staff concludes that the licensee has provided information on the plant-specific seismic licensing basis and a description of the protection and mitigation features considered in the licensing bases evaluation consistent with Section 8, Submittal Report, of the previously referenced NEI walkdown guidance.